TheSunHasGotHisHatOn/BlockTest/readme.txt

 ------------------------------------------
 1. API Tests

 a.
-CRUD tests have been done in more traditional Arrange-Act-Assert framework because testing them in this way is a lot easier and for simple tests is more maintainable.
+CRUD tests have been done in more traditional Arrange-Act-Assert framework because testing them in this way is easier and for simple tests is more maintainable.
 It's possible in a real-life testing environment that selenium tests and api tests would work together and so would both want to use a BDD framework.
 For instance I may not want to use selenium to log in for every test - use of an api to log in would mean tests didn't have to be dependent on the UI login functionality.
 If this were the case the CRUD tests have been written in a way that they could easily be added into the BDD framework.
 However with the whole "you aint gonna need it", agile way of thinking in mind, the whole BDD framework adds a lot of overhead which for simple tests is overkill.
 So I decided to keep it simple.